 While you may feel that having sex is something that you just need to ‘get over and done with’ it’s important to feel emotionally and physically ready first.

 Touching each other, kisses, cuddles and mutual affection can be just as important as regular sex.
 Feeling close physically in these ways can mean that neither of you feels rejected.

-Having sex for the first time after childbirth may feel uncomfortable or even painful.
+Having sex after having a baby, for the first time may feel uncomfortable or even painful.
 Wait for another week or so before trying again and see if there is any improvement.
 If you find that every time you try it is too painful to enjoy then be sure to raise this with your midwife, doctor or women’s health physio so they can advise.

 Arousal is really important for pleasurable sex.
 Take your time over it and make sure you’re feeling relaxed and in the mood instead of anxious.
 If you start to feel tense, tell your partner and you can change your position or your foreplay to allow for you to feel more comfortable.

 With a baby who demands attention all night it can sometimes be easier to have a spontaneous, short session together when your baby is napping.
 These moments of surprise intimacy can make you feel closer and allow you to take advantage of your baby’s good behaviour!